Strange new twist in coldest murder case

 It's a point that won't remain lost for long on Towne.
 He himself has filed perjury charges in two pending cases.
 One involves Julie Ajster, an attorney who has run a very public campaign against SAFE and, depending on how the state Supreme Court rules, is considering a class-action lawsuit on behalf of the 77 people stopped.

-She says the perjury case against her is "completely ridiculous" and says she believes it will be shown to be politically motivated.
+She says the perjury case against her is "completely ridiculous" and that it will be shown to be politically motivated.

 All of these side developments complicate the McCullough case, which already has seen more than its share of twists and turns over a generation.
 Not only are the original investigators now under investigation, but the inquiry is being conducted by Towne, a special prosecutor who soon may be scrutinized by another special prosecutor.